iTwin/itwinjs-core/docs/presentation/Motivation/index.md

-# Motivation of the Presentation Library
+# Motivation of the Presentation library

-## The Problems
+## The problems

 As explained in the [ECSQL](../../learning/ECSQL.md) overview page, data from iModels can be queried using the language just like querying from any relational database using SQL.
 That's often the most straightforward way to get raw data from the iModels.